aaronpxavier/ubpilots/README.md

 Project will create a web application that supports the UB pilot's association.
-1. MVP (minimum viable product) will consist of a landing page, user login & authentication, user sign up page (restricted to people with *@buffalo.edu email accounts), an admin page for club officers to validate user flight log submissions and a page that will contain html table of all flight log entries.
+1. MVP (minimum viable product) will consist of a landing page, user login & authentication, user sign up page (restricted to people with *@buffalo.edu email accounts), an admin page for club officers to validate user flight log submissions and a page that will contain a html table of all flight log entries.
 Table will be loaded dynamically with data queried from a backend web api.
 All flight log data will be stored and retrieved from a mongoDB database.
 2. Add on Features <details>